spirit-code/spirit/README.md

 - Change parameters of the Hamiltonian
 - Change parameters of the Method and Optimizer
 - Configure the Visualization (arrows, isosurfaces, lighting, ...)

+See the [UI-QT Reference](docs/UI-Qt.md) for the key bindings of the various features.

 *Unfortunately, distribution of binaries for the Desktop UI is not possible due to the restrictive license on QT-Charts.*